AliSolaxay35/AliSolaxay35/README.md

 </p>

 - 👀 About Me: I'm Passionate About Python And AI Development, Working Toward Building Innovative Projects At The Intersection Of Medicine And Biology.
-- 🌱 I'm Currently Diving Deep Into Python Libraries And MySQL, While Advancing My Skills In Machine Learning.
+- 🌱 I'm Currently Exploring Python Libraries And MySQL, Having Completed My Machine Learning Course.
-- Next Step: Explore Deep Learning And Expand My AI-Focused Projects.
+- Next Step: Dive Into Deep Learning And Expand My AI-Focused Projects.
 - 💞️ I'm Open To Collaborating With Developers And Programmers In The Field Of Artificial Intelligence To Improve My Skills And Grow Together.
 - 🩻 <div align="center">
   <img src="https://i.imgur.com/UKP5RfA.jpeg"